elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Refactoring

 To remove this anti-pattern, `get_value/2` can be refactored through the use of pattern matching.
 So, if an unexpected URL query string format is used, the function will crash instead of returning an invalid value.
-This behaviour, shown below, will allow clients to decide how to handle these errors and will not give a false impression that the code is working correctly when unexpected values are extracted:
+This behaviour, shown below, allows clients to decide how to handle these errors and doesn't give a false impression that the code is working correctly when unexpected values are extracted:

 ```elixir
 defmodule Extract do